-Perhaps due to inadequate/poor socialization or the pup may have been separated from his siblings much too early to learn proper play.
+Perhaps due to inadequate/poor socialization or the pup may have been weened from his siblings much too early to learn proper play.
 Either way you have a dog that plays too rough, is too assertive, or just doesn’t play fair with others.
 These are the bullies of the canine world.

-7. Meeting is rarely on dog’s terms.
+7. On-Leash meetings are rarely on dog’s terms.

 Because of this, they turn a blind eye to their dogs unique set of problems.
 What this means is that they place the dog in environments and situations which create high levels of stress for their dog.
 In the end, no one is advocating for the dog due to unrealistic expectations.